WebAssembly/js-primitive-builtins/proposals/js-primitive-builtins/Overview.md

 ## Open questions

-### Are the importable functions worth it?

-`parseFloat`, `parseInt` and `Object.is` can already be imported with acceptable signatures today.
-Is it worth adding them as builtins?
-Should we instead "strongly encourage" JS embeddings to recognize them at instantiation time and optimize them accordingly?

-History: Methods of `Math` like `Math.sin` were already removed, compared to earlier drafts of this proposal, on those grounds.

-Caveat for `parseFloat` and `parseInt`: they may have to invoke arbitrary user-defined JS code through `ToString()` of their string argument.
-The `Math` functions do not have that caveat because their arguments are typed as `f64` and are therefore guaranteed not to need a `ToNumber()` call, despite their spec.

-### `toString` and parsing with radix for `i32` and `i64`
+### `toString` with radix for `i32` and `i64`

-Should we expose the integer parsing and formatting methods that take an explicit radix?
+Should we expose the integer ormatting methods that take an explicit radix?

-For `i32`, this corresponds to `parseInt(string, radix)` and `Number.prototype.toString(radix)`.
+For `i32`, this corresponds to `Number.prototype.toString(radix)`.
-V8 already contains dedicated code to recognize the latter, when hidden behind a bound `Function.prototype.call`; that suggests that there is already a strong incentive to support conversion of `i32` to string with radix as a builtin.
+V8 already contains dedicated code to recognize it, when hidden behind a bound `Function.prototype.call`; that suggests that there is already a strong incentive to support conversion of `i32` to string with radix as a builtin.
-`parseInt` is importable as is, as mentioned above.

 For `i64`, that is not technically supported by JS today.
 JS does not have radix support for `bigint`s, and the way `i64` features are justified in this proposal is that they are presented as `bigint`s on the JS side.

-However, we may want to support them as builtins for consistency with `i32`.
+The inconcistency between `i32` and `i64` suggests *not* to include them at this time.

-It is not a goal to provide full `bigint` support here.
+Regardless, it is not a goal to provide full `bigint` support here.

 ## Specifications